-A capacity calculation methodology is a description of the rules of the capacity calculation region (CCR) on how to calculate the amount of capacity available for trading between bidding zones in a market timeframe.
-The purpose is to maximize the socio-economic welfare, in terms of capacity allocation.
+A capacity calculation methodology is a description of the rules of the capacity calculation region (CCR) on how to calculate the amount of capacity available for trading between bidding zones in a market timeframe while keeping the grid operationally secure.

+The purpose is to facilitate the socio-economic welfare maximization incapacity allocation.